reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

 - Store and use API keys
 - Use product data into a React component

+At the end of this tutorial, your PDP will look like this:

 ![Screenshot](/assets/extending-product-schema-location-map.png)

 ## Step 1: Extending product schema with longitude and latitude